-\\May satisfy Math credit for high school graduation.

-ACCOUNTING 1-2 (CTE 101, 102)

-CROSS CREDIT: Meets 3rd year Math Algebra Requirement
+ACCOUNTING 1-2 (CTE 101, 102) OPEN TO: 10, 11, 12 Full Year Course PREREQUISITE: None CROSS CREDIT: Meets 3rd year Math Algebra Requirement College credit may be available for this course.

 If you plan to work in any position in the business world or eventually own your own business, you need to know accounting-the language of business.
 The concepts are challenging, but the math in this class is easy.
 You will learn how to set up and maintain the financial records of a business.
 After learning the accounting cycle for a sole proprietorship, students will learn the payroll system and how to record financial statements using special journals.
 Simulations and relevant applications will give students the opportunity to apply their skills and knowledge to realistic business situations.
 This course meets the Washington State 3rd year Math Algebra requirements and is approved for Math cross credit.